-This easy, healthy banana bread with oats recipe will become a quick favorite.
-You likely already have all of the ingredients right in your pantry.
-I love this recipe because the bread is super moist, dairy free, and egg free.
+This easy, healthy whole wheat oatmeal banana bread recipe will become a quick family favorite.
+You likely already have all of the ingredients right in your pantry!
+I love this recipe because the bread is super moist, and the recipe is both dairy free and egg free.

-This whole wheat oatmeal banana bread goes fast in our house, and sometimes it barely makes it out of the oven.
-I love that the oats and wheat flour keep you full longer than the ingredients in traditional banana bread.
+This healthy banana bread with oats goes fast in our house, and sometimes it barely makes it out of the oven before it’s eaten.
+I love that the oats and wheat flour keep you full longer than the ingredients in traditional banana bread–like all purpose flour.
 This bread is wonderful by itself, with butter, or my personal favorite–peanut butter on top.

 I love making these as blender muffins, too!
 This banana bread with oats and honey is a healthier alternative to other recipes and it’s perfect as a mid-day snack, breakfast, or even dessert.